pnp/contoso/filehandler/README.md

   - supply client id and secret when prompted
   - follow the on screen prompts to complete the device-code auth flow

+> It currently takes 24-48 hours for new file handlers to appear in the UI.
+You can [follow these steps for clearing the cache](https://docs.microsoft.com/en-us/onedrive/developer/file-handlers/reset-cache) to speed this up for development.

 5. Once setup you can optionally delete the registration helper application, or leave it in place for future use.

+6. Run `npm run dev` and launch the file handler from within OneDrive or a SharePoint document library on a __.md__ file.